MishraShardendu22/Important-Information/Packages.md

 ## npm install easymde
 ### EasyMDE: A simple and customizable markdown editor for web applications, providing a clean user interface and essential markdown features.

+# 57. Typegen :
+It's to include typescript in sanity project read docs

 # For Fun - ( lol )
 ## npm i cowsay (maybe npm i -g cowsay)
 cowsay "Shardendu Mishra will get to Marry S____a and they'll live togther forever and ever!!"